"Pit Bulls have locking jaws." The jaws of the Pit Bull are functionally

 "Dogs that are aggressive towards other dogs are aggressive

+towards people."
 Human aggression in dogs is entirely different than

 aggression directed at other animals.
 Inter-dog aggression is a normal